-Putting money back in your wallet is part of the Cooperative Difference.
+Capital CreditsPutting money back in your wallet is part of the Cooperative Difference!

-Each member has an ownership stake in the business in the form of Capital Credits.
+Each member has an ownership stake in the company in the form of Capital Credits.

 While we operate without a profit motive, BEMC must maintain a small margin of revenue above costs.
 The most significant source of equity for co-ops is the retention of margins from the sale of electricity.
 After expenses for furnishing your electricity are satisfied, the money left over (the margin) is set aside for you in the form of Capital Credits.
-These Credits are allocated to members based on their purchases from the co-op.
+These credits are allocated to members based on their purchases from the co-op.

-These credits are governed by federal and state laws and regulations, our articles of incorporation and bylaws, mortgage covenants, and policies of our Board of Directors.
-Other factors that come into play are the need to balance debt and equity to maintain creditworthiness, rate competitiveness and accounting practices.
+These credits are governed by federal and state laws and regulations, our articles of incorporation and bylaws, mortgage covenants, and our Board of Directors’ policies.
+Other factors that come into play are balancing debt and equity to maintain creditworthiness, rate competitiveness, and accounting practices.

 The bottom line is that all co-op members eventually receive a payback for their years of investment in their co-op.
-That’s the cooperative difference.